 Importance of Background Lighting and Set Design

-Your lighting setup is not just about illuminating the subjects.
+Your lighting setup is not just about lighting the subjects.
 It also plays a crucial role in setting the scene of your podcast.
 Background lighting can add depth and texture to your set, making the visual experience more immersive for your audience.

 Invest time in your set design.